| |

 over the three years ending 2005, increased a further

-2).
-On the other hand net official lending has in fact
+(Chart 2).
+On the other hand net official lending

-declined over the last two years.
-One factor accounting
+has in fact declined over the last two years.
+One

-for this is the failure of the G-7 to match promises
+factor accounting for this is the failure of the G-7

-of a substantial hike in aid disbursements beyond what
+to match promises of a substantial hike in aid disbursements

-the retirement of the debt of few heavily indebted poor
+beyond what the retirement of the debt of few heavily

-countries ensures.
-The other is that the more developed
+indebted poor countries ensures.
+The other is that

-there has been a reverse flow of capital to the World
+been a reverse flow of capital to the World Bank and

-Bank and the IMF, which is threatening the viability
+the IMF, which is threatening the viability and influence

-latter.
-However, the increase in private flows has more
+the increase in private flows has more than matched

 Chart